Healthcare & Health Insurance in Belize

 Are common prescription medications available in Belize?

 "We have gotten almost all of our medicines from the states here and have not needed a prescription for even one.
 A lot of them cost less than what we were paying with some being the same as our copay with our insurance back in the US.
 There was one of my husbands we could not find but the cardiologist we saw determined he noonger needed to take it.
 If they don't have the exact same drug, they have one that is compatible.
 Again, we have been very pleased.
 There are several pharmacies but we have found Evergreen to be the one we like best.
-Also, you can get prescriptions in Mexico with no problem as well," explained one expat in Corozal/Belize City.
+Also, you can get prescriptions in Mexico with no problem as well," commented a person living in Corozal/Belize City, Belize.

 Do you have anything more to add about local medical facilities in Belize?